Skinfulness Impact Area #4

 Fragrance-free

-Avoid fragrant sunscreens, as they can irritate sensitive skin.
+Avoid fragranced sunscreens, as they can irritate sensitive skin.

-If you have highly sensitive skin, perform a patch test on a small area before continuing to use a particular sunscreen.
+If you have highly sensitive skin, perform a patch test on a small patch of skin before use.

 Sunscreen should be reapplied every two hours, especially after swimming or sweating.